hustcer/inq/README.md

 ## Issues

-Tell me if you have any questions by submit an [issue](https://github.com/hustcer/inq/issues/new)
+Tell me if you have any questions, please submit an issue [here](https://github.com/hustcer/inq/issues/new).